 Selection Files: VPRS: 626/P Unit 645, File 19279/19.20:

 1892 James McCrum states that he has a four roomed cottage measuring 24’ X 28’ of sawn timber.
 Unmarried and lives at his brother’s place, ¾ of a mile distance.
 Like his brother Robert, he was behind in his rent.

-Jogging on the road again we came across a solitary miner, living in a hut
+Jogging along the road again we came across a solitary miner, living in a hut

-on the exact spot where the police had their hut pitched at the time the
+on the exact spot where the police had their tent pitched at the time the

 Kelly gang committed the murders.
 He informed us, that he could only knock